 Advocates for “right to repair” legislation claim that independent automotive repair shops do not have access to the parts or data necessary to repair vehicles.
-However, this concern was rectified years ago, and today the information independent shops need to repair vehicles is readily available from every truck or auto manufacturer.
-Unlike previous “right to repair” bills, this legislation (H.R.
-6570) has little to do with repairing a vehicle.
-Instead, the main purpose of the bill is to compel truck or auto manufacturers to provide any “aftermarket parts manufacturer” the information necessary “to produce or offer compatible aftermarket parts,” i.e., parts not made by the truck or auto manufacturer.
-This legislation would also give any third-party unfettered access to data from vehicles, which raises numerous privacy, vehicle security, and safety concerns.
+However, this concern was rectified years ago, and today the information independent shops need to repair vehicles is readily available from every truck and auto manufacturer.
+The latest iteration of “right to repair” legislation (H.R.
+906) has little to do with repairing a vehicle.
+Instead, the bill compels truck and auto manufacturers to provide any “aftermarket parts manufacturer” the information necessary “to produce or offer compatible aftermarket parts,” i.e., parts not made by the truck or auto manufacturer.
+This legislation would also give any third-party access to sensitive truck buyer data from vehicles, which raises privacy, vehicle security, and automotive safety concerns.
+This bill regulates only vehicles and does not apply to other equipment or consumer products such as farm equipment or mobile phones.
 Members of Congress should oppose H.R.
-6570.
+906.

 America’s truck dealers have made investments over decades to ensure the proper servicing of commercial medium- and heavy-duty trucks, including the purchase of tools, special equipment and employee training.
 From a retail heavy-duty trucking perspective, there are numerous concerns with this legislation.
 First, H.R.
-6570 treats the servicing of medium- and heavy-duty trucks the same as a light duty vehicle, which is a misplaced assumption as the vehicles truck dealers sell are not sold to individual consumers, but to businesses.
+906 treats the servicing of medium- and heavy-duty trucks the same as a light-duty vehicle, which is a misplaced assumption as the vehicles truck dealers sell are not sold to individual consumers, but to businesses.

 Additionally, most medium- and heavy-duty trucks purchased are custom-built for specific purposes, unlike light-duty vehicles, which are mass produced for the general public.
 H.R.
-6570 would regulate light-duty vehicles the same as medium- and heavy-duty trucks, school buses, and cement mixers, which are not bought by consumers.
-Also, the bill ignores that commercial medium- and heavy-duty vehicles are serviced by qualified and highly trained technicians on a maintenance schedule.
-With very few exceptions, these trucks cannot be serviced at a gas station.
+906 would regulate light-duty vehicles the same as medium- and heavy-duty trucks, school buses, and cement mixers, which are not bought by consumers.
+Also, the bill ignores that commercial medium- and heavy-duty vehicles, unlike most light duty vehicles, are serviced on a maintenance schedule.

 H.R.
-6570 was introduced by Rep. Bobby Rush (D-Ill.) and referred to the House Energy and Commerce Committee.
-On March 23, the ATD Board of Line Representatives sent a letter to House Energy and Commerce leaders in opposition to H.R.
-6570.
+906 was introduced by Reps.
+Neal Dunn (R-Fla.), Brendan Boyle (D-Pa.), Warren Davidson (R-Ohio), and Marie Gluesenkamp Perez (D-Wash.) and referred to the House Energy and Commerce Committee.
+Last year, the ATD Board of Line Representatives sent a letter to House Energy and Commerce leaders opposing a nearly identical previous version of this legislation.
 Members of Congress are urged not to cosponsor H.R.
-6570.
+906.